DavisMakerspace/doord/README.md

 ## Configuring

-Copy the `doord.conf.example` file to `doord.conf`, and change any values that need to be changed.
+In `etc`, copy the `doord.conf.example` file to `doord.conf`, and change any values that need to be changed.

 ## Running

-Just run the `doord` executable in whatever matter you see fit.
+Just run the `bin/doord` executable in whatever matter you see fit.

+## Installing

+The provided `Makefile` has an install rule that will install systemd service definitions pointing back to this directory.

 ## Testing

 A Redis database can be used to test out the functionality without having a GPIO bus.

-Just run your Redis server, and set the environment variable DOORD_FAKEGPIO before running `doord`:
+Just run your Redis server, and set the environment variable DOORD_FAKEGPIO before running `bin/doord`:

-    DOORD_FAKEGPIO= ./doord
+    DOORD_FAKEGPIO= bin/doord

-To see what it would be like to have a door hooked up, you can then run `door-simulator`.
+To see what it would be like to have a door hooked up, you can then run `bin/door-simulator`.